Vico1993/rob-clip/README.md

 ## TODO

--   Create Commands
-    -   List my history
-    -   Send back value to my clipboard
--   Re-Structure the project
+-   Re-Structure the project (WIP)
--   Run as a deamon
+-   When enter on the list, set the old value to the clipboard